mbbu/Galaxy-training-workshop/README.md

 # Galaxy training course for metagenomics analysis
-Date: 18th -22nd April (tentative)
+- Date: 20th - 24th June 2022
-Time: 9:30 am – 4:00pm
+- Time: 9:30 am – 4:00pm
-Venue: Vivarium
+- Venue: Bee Hive
-Capacity: 20 participants
+- Capacity: 20 participants
-Target: Scientists working with metagenomics data
+- Target: Scientists working with metagenomics data
-Website: The resources used in this training are – or will be – available on this GitHub Repo.
+- Website: The resources used in this training are – or will be – available on this GitHub Repo.

 ## Introduction
 Metagenomics is a field that allows scientists to analyze the genomes of uncultured microbes.
 Information about microorganisms in the environment can be extracted using two main approaches in metagenomics: amplicon sequencing, which sequences only the rRNA or ribosomal DNA of organisms, and shotgun sequencing, which sequences the entire genomes of the microbes in the environment.
 Amplicon sequencing is a method for detecting genetic variation in specific genomic areas that is highly focused.
 Amplicon sequencing is a term used in the metagenomics area to describe the acquisition and sequencing of rRNA data in a sample.
 For bacteria and archea, it's 16S, and for eukaryotes, it's 18S.
 Full genomes of microorganisms in the environment are sequenced using shotgun data (not only 16S or 18S).